Sevarone/Dev-TALENT/README.md

-# Professional-Projects
+# Welcome to Pytbon-Scripts
-Some professional projects of python
+* Will get here some scripts of python